(Photography courtesy of Anna Kapustina at Pexels)

 In 2020, a global pandemic forced establishments in the hospitality industry to completely rethink, recreate, and reinvent strategies to maintain a revenue stream.
-And while many bars have begun to return to “business as usual,” the lockdowns from COVID-19 started new bar trends that will keep developing throughout 2021 and beyond.
-Above all, the top bar trends for the year reflect the inventive ways which bar owners have adapted and persevered to keep their businesses alive and their patrons happy.
+And while in 2021 many bars began to return to “business as usual,” the lockdowns from COVID-19 started new bar trends that will keep developing throughout 2022 and beyond.
+Above all, keep an eye on these six bar trends, which reflect the inventive ways bar owners have adapted and persevered to keep their businesses alive and their patrons happy.

 - Bar Trend #1: E-commerce Sales and Alcohol Delivery

 - Bar Trend #3: Creative Places to Drink

 - Bar Trend #4: A New World Order